 EDSITEment’s lessons and interactives devoted to slave narratives include essential Civil War readings and unlock a window on the 19th century for today’s student. [*See below].
 Slave Narratives: Constructing U.S. History through Analyzing Primary Sources allows students to sample the individual experiences of former slaves.
 In From Courage to Freedom: Frederick Douglass's 1845 Autobiography students read the autobiographical Narrative of the Life of Frederick Douglass, an American Slave, Written by Himself (1845), which follows Douglass’s courageous escape from his Maryland slaveholder and documents his journey from slave to free man.
 The interactives Slavery's Dehumanizing Effects and From Courage to Freedom engage students in analyses of Douglass’ narrative.
 EDSITEment lesson Perspectives on the Slave Narrative considers The Narrative of William W. Brown, An American Slave (1847) from several perspectives: historical record, work of literature, political rhetoric, and autobiography, and asks students to grapple with the prejudices of readers then and now.

 * Before reading these primary sources with students, it is important to discuss terms now considered derogatory and insulting used to describe African Americans.
 Full-class discussion should reveal the power of oral histories as well as the many factors that make up their limitations.
-EDSITEment has reviewed websites (below) that prepare students for this study and recommends consulting the Library of Congress's learning page "The Historian's Source."
-"A Note on the Language of the Narratives," gives background on this project.
+EDSITEment has reviewed websites (below) that prepare students for this study and recommends consulting the Library of Congress's "A Note on the Language of the Narratives," for guidance on this topic.